 - Hot Chocolate Sticks Recipe (An Easy Alternative to Hot Cocoa Bombs)

-This recipe originally appeared on Soap Deli News.
+This recipe for hot chocolate bombs with marshmallows originally appeared on Soap Deli News.